In-patient luxury rehab center in Thailand

 1. Being preoccupied with gambling, such as constantly planning how to get more gambling money

+People with this addiction have financial difficulties due to gambling.
+For that reason, they are focused on getting more and more money to spend on gambling, hoping they are going to win or chase losses.
 Men and women with gambling addiction neglect their responsibilities.
-Many of them lose interest in things they used to enjoy.
-As their world revolves around gambling, persons with addiction may also isolate themselves from their family and friends in favor of spending time with other people who gamble too.
+Most of them lose interest in things they used to enjoy.
+As their world revolves around gambling, persons with this type of addiction isolate themselves from their family and friends in favor of spending time with other people who gamble too.

 2. Needing to gamble with increasing amounts of money to get the same thrill

 Continued exposure to gambling weakens dopamine receptors.
 Amounts of money that someone used before aren’t enough to generate the same excitement and thrill.
 This is when people believe they need more money for gambling.
-That’s also the answer to the question, “why is gambling addictive.”

 3. Trying to control, cut back or stop gambling without success

+A common misconception is that people with gambling addiction have the ability to stop whenever they want.
+What makes their attempts unsuccessful is the dopamine, as mentioned above.
 The brain wants more, and so does the body.
 When an addicted individual tries to stop gambling, dopamine levels aren’t high anymore, so they experience withdrawal symptoms.
-These symptoms include strong cravings and an urge to gamble as well as other unpleasant effects.
-Many people start gambling again as a result.
+These symptoms include strong cravings and an urge to gamble.
+Most people start gambling again as a result.

 4. Feeling restless or irritable when you try to cut down on gambling